 Asbestos can cause:

 - Mesothelioma: Mesothelioma occurs when asbestos fibers get stuck in the lining of major organs.
-Presently, there are 4 known types of mesothelioma, and all of them are fatal.
+There are 4 known types of mesothelioma, and all of them are fatal.

 - Pleural Mesothelioma: This is the most common form of mesothelioma.
 It develops in the lining of the lungs.

 - Peritoneal Mesothelioma: This form of mesothelioma develops in the lining of the chest, causing fluid buildup and pain.
 Comparatively, it has a better treatment outlook than the other types.
 However, it is still a fatal disease.

 - Pericardial Mesothelioma: Pericardial mesothelioma forms around the lining of the heart, making it hard to treat properly.
 This is a very rare form of mesothelioma and is extremely deadly.